ericclack/pygamezero_animals/doc/index.rst

 ======================================================

-In this tutorial we'll use Python to explore modelling an ecosystem, with mountains, lakes, sheep, wolves and you as a shepheard.
+In this tutorial we'll use Python to explore modelling an ecosystem, with mountains, lakes, sheep, wolves and you as a shepherd.

 We'll learn about classes, forces between animals (attraction and fear) and a bit of geometry maths too (don't worry, we'll guide you